 The statue is seven-feet high and placed on a pedestal of Maine granite.
 It depicts Johnson as a lobsterman, stooped and putting a peg into a lobster claw.

 Overall dimensions of the memorial would be approximately 10 feet wide by seven feet long and seven feet high.

 In 1979 then U.S. Senator (and later Secretary of State under Carter) Edmund Muskie of Maine, proposed placement of the “Maine Lobsterman” statue in Washington, D.C.
 On September 4, 1980 Congress passed the resolution (PL 96-337) permitting the Camp Fire Girls of Cundys Harbor, Maine, to erect “The Maine Lobsterman” memorial in the District of Columbia.

 The cost of the statue and its transportation were donated by the Camp Fire unit that had raised $30,000 for the memorial.

-NOTE (June 15, 2018 update): The Lobsterman has been reinstalled at the Wharf in SW and moved closer to the Fish Market at beginning of Marketplace Pier.
+(June 15, 2018 update): The Lobsterman was reinstalled at The Wharf in SW and moved closer to the Fish Market at beginning of Marketplace Pier.